tracepaperapp/docs/tracepaper-docs/Modeling Concepts/Read Domain/About the Read Domain.md

 - **Projection of Truth**: Views in the architecture are designed to project the truth of the system's state into optimized read models.
 While the command side focuses on recording domain events and maintaining the system's state, the view side is concerned with interpreting this state for query purposes.

-- **Materialized Views**: These are pre-computed views optimized for specific querying needs.
+- **[[View|Materialized Views]]**: These are pre-computed views optimized for specific querying needs.
 Materialized views store aggregated or transformed data in a way that enhances query performance, enabling faster retrieval compared to recalculating data on the fly.
+- **[[Projection|Projections]]**: This concept provides on-the-fly transformations using data from materialized views & input.
 - **Decoupling of Models**: The View domain decouples the read model from the write model.
 This separation allows flexibility in how data is structured and queried, accommodating different perspectives and needs without affecting the core data integrity.